zelikos/zeliblue/README.md

 ![Zeliblue Desktop](/repo_content/desktop1.webp?raw=true)

 Zeliblue is based off of [ublue-os/startingpoint](https://github.com/ublue-os/startingpoint), which eases the process of creating your own personalized image-based Fedora experience.
-For more detailed information, check out the [uBlue homepage](https://universal-blue.org/) and the [main uBlue repo](https://github.com/ublue-os/main/).
+For more detailed information, check out the [uBlue homepage](https://universal-blue.org/).

 Zeliblue features the GNOME desktop as the flagship experience.
 Notable changes include: